AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.4074

 Abstract

 Shelf acetabuloplasty is a viable treatment for developmental dysplasia of the hip (DDH), yet autologous bone grafts have faced challenges such as morphological mismatch, imprecise placement, and long-term graft resorption.
-The rapid advancement of three-dimensional (3D) printing technology in orthopedics has enabled the acquisition of digital image correlation method (DICM) data from patient pelvic to bilateral femoral proximal regions through computed tomography (CT) scans.
-This data is then utilized by software to create 3D models and design individualized metal implants.
-Using tantalum-based TA1 type I spherical powder as the raw material, a porous tantalum buttress with a pore size of 600 microns and a porosity of 75% was fabricated employing the selective electron beam melting (SEBM) technology.
-Our Center has applied this 3D-printed individualized porous tantalum buttress in shelf acetabuloplasty for 21 DDH patients (25 hips), including 6 males and 15 females, with a mean age of (21.38±7.39) years.
-The follow-up period ranged from 12 to 47 months, averaging (22.64±10.86) months.
-At the final follow-up, patient-reported outcomes (PROs) were used to assess patient’s subjective feelings.
-Significant improvements were observed in the Non-Arthritic Hip Score (NAHS), modified Harris Hip Score (mHHS), Hip Outcome Score-Sports Subscale (HOS-SSS), International Hip Outcome Tool-12 (iHOT-12), and Visual Analog Scale (VAS) compared with preoperative levels (P<0.01).
-Radiographic assessments showed that postoperative lateral center edge (LCE) angle, Tonnis angle, acetabular angle (Sharp’s angle), and femoral head coverage all trended towards normal, with statistically significant differences (P<0.01).
+The rapid advancement of 3D printing technology in orthopedics has enabled the acquisition of digital image correlation method (DICM) data from patient pelvic to bilateral femoral proximal regions through computed tomography (CT) scans.
+These data are then utilized by software to create 3D models and design individualized metal implants.
+Using tantalum-based type I (TA1) spherical powder as the raw material, a porous tantalum buttress with a pore size of 600 microns and a porosity of 75% was fabricated employing the selective electron beam melting (SEBM) technology.
+Our Center has applied this 3D-printed individualized porous tantalum buttress in shelf acetabuloplasty for 21 DDH patients (25 hips), including 6 males and 15 females, with a mean age of 21.38 ± 7.39 years.
+The follow-up period ranged from 12 to 47 months, averaging 22.64 ± 10.86 months.
+At the final follow-up, patient-reported outcomes (PROs) were used to assess the patient’s subjective feelings.
+Significant improvements were observed in the Non-Arthritic Hip Score (NAHS), modified Harris Hip Score (mHHS), Hip Outcome Score-Sports Subscale (HOS-SSS), International Hip Outcome Tool-12 (iHOT-12), and Visual Analog Scale (VAS) compared with preoperative levels (p < 0.01).
+Radiographic assessments indicated that the postoperative lateral centeredge (LCE) angle, Tonnis angle, acetabular angle (Sharp’s angle), and femoral head coverage all trended towards normal, with statistically significant differences (p < 0.01).
 There was no implant displacement or bone resorption in any case, and no progression in Tonnis grading for hip osteoarthritis (OA) was noted postoperatively, with an 84% patient satisfaction rate.
 The early follow-up results of 3D-printed individualized porous tantalum buttress in shelf acetabuloplasty are satisfactory, indicating a reliable application prospect for the treatment of DDH patients.

 Keywords